strohs/aws-blogen-vue/aws/ec2/ec2-notes.md

 #### running spring boot as a service on Linux
 * more info [here](https://www.baeldung.com/spring-boot-app-as-a-service)
-* this will configures a System V daemon
+* this will configure a System V daemon
 * you can optionally create a new user to run your app
     * `sudo useradd baeldung`
     * `sudo passwd baeldung`